 Complete Metamorphosis Incomplete Metamorphosis The life cycle of these insects has four stages: egg, larva, pupa and adult.
 Insects in this category include beetles, butterflies and flies.
 The life cycle of these insects has three stages: egg, nymph and adult.
-Insects in this category include grasshoppers, crickets and cockroaches.
+Insects in this category include grasshoppers, crickets and cockroaches A and the mother and father care for the egg until it hatches